rootreeweb/Site-Technical-Challenge-Jr-Web/README.md

 * Please clone this repository and then complete your challenge.
 * Please send your local repository as a zip file containing the all of the required assets to the email provided in the instructions.
 * Feel free to modify the existing HTML as you see fit.
-* Note: Please do not fork or submit a pull request as your submission will be visible to other candiates if you do.
+* Note: Please do not fork or submit a pull request as your submission will be visible to other candidates if you do.

 ## Present your solution:
 * Present your solution using resources/media available to you PowerPoint, PDF, etc.